Lakshyapachkhede/Lakshyapachkhede/README.md

 ### Projects & Contributions

-🛠️ Explore my diverse range of projects, from Python scripts to web development adventures and potential AI/ML escapades.
+🛠️ Explore my diverse range of projects, from Python scripts to web development adventures and Android Development.
 There's always something exciting in the works!

 👀 Check out my repositories and feel free to contribute or collaborate.
 Together, we can build something extraordinary!